-5) The Captains who have attained 60 years age shall require to fly with pilots that are younger than 60 years of age without any medical restriction and are not permitted to act as PIC or FO after 65 years.
+5) The captains who have attained 60 years of age shall require flying with pilots that are younger than 60 years of age without any medical restriction and are not permitted to act as PIC or FO after the age 65.

-As was mentioned in the factual information, the pilot had CABG before the age of 60, could fly as "a pilot or a qualified copilot".
+As was mentioned in the factual information, the pilot had CABG before the age of 60, so he could fly as "a pilot or a qualified co-pilot".
 Due to this medical restriction (OML), after 60 years of age, he should only fly with a fully qualified "Pilot".

 According to ICAO annex 1, the concept of a "Pilot" is deemed to be a licensed person to fly with a type of aircraft as a pilot or co-pilot.
-CAOIRI authorized the pilot in command (P1) to fly another fully qualified pilot without any medical and operational limitation and younger than 60 years old.
-The "fully qualified pilot" definition was not determined in the regulation which may consist of different published certifications in term of P1 / P2 that showed in both pilot certificates.
-Also the definition of "Qualified Copilot" has not been determined in the Civil Aviation Regulations too.
+CAOIRI authorized the pilot in command (P_1) to fly another fully qualified pilot without any medical and operational limitation and younger than 60 years old.
+The "fully qualified pilot" definition was not determined in the regulation which may consist of different published certifications in terms of P_1 / P_2 that showed in both pilot certificates.
+The definition of "Qualified Copilot" has not been determined in the Civil Aviation Regulations either.

-The meaning of "Fully Qualified Pilot" was asked from EASA and it is found that fully qualified pilot does not include the pilot or copilot under training or supervision or in the process of certification therefore the first officer of this flight was in accordance with fully qualified pilot.
+The meaning of "Fully Qualified Pilot" was asked from EASA and it was found that fully qualified pilot does not include the pilot or copilot under training or supervision or in the process of certification.
+Therefore, the first officer of this flight was in accordance with the terms set out for a fully qualified pilot.

-The first officer had medical limitation and should wear corrective eye glass during flight.
-The eye glass limitation was observed a medical limitation based on CAOIRI regulation (Aircrew AMC1 MED.B.001), so the crew setting was not correct due to endorsed limitation (OML) of pilot in command certificate and should be prevented on their briefing time before departure.
-However this non-compliance of the crew with the CAOIRI regulation did not have any impact on the event.
-Furthermore, the issuance of a Pilot Training Certificate (TRE, TRI) for the pilot in command might lead some limitation for his training activities.
+The first officer had medical limitation and had to wear corrective eyeglasses during the flight.
+The eyeglasses limitation was observed a medical limitation based on CAOIRI regulation (Aircrew AMC1 MED.B.001), so the crew setting was not correct due to endorsed limitation (OML) of pilot in command certificate and should have been prevented at their briefing time before departure.
+However, this non-compliance of the crew with the CAOIRI regulation did not have any impact on the event.
+Furthermore, the issuance of a Pilot Training Certificate (TRE, TRI) for the pilot in command might have led to some limitation for his training activities as an on ground trainer.